 - Human Resource Management in Local Government

-This program is open to anyone who is not credentialed, but who has taken the Applied Knowledge Assessment.
+This program is open to anyone who is not credentialed.
 The program is designed to benefit aspiring local government managers, as well as current local government managers and staff who want to hone their management skills.
 ICMA encourages work groups such as managers, assistant managers, department directors, and mid-level supervisors to enroll and complete the program together.
 ICMA also encourages international members to enroll.

-You are required to complete a final assessment in the form of a Management Application Project.
+You have the option to complete a final assessment in the form of a Management Application Project.
 The project is flexible.
-You work with your coach to choose a project that meets your interests, allows you to demonstrate what you have learned and accomplished as a result of the program, and benefits your community or organization.
-Below are some examples of a Management Application Project provided by Lauren Palmer, Assistant City Manager, Manhatten, Kansas; Jeff Petry, Parking Services Manager, Eugene, Oregon; Mary Sassi, Executive Director of Strategic Operations, Redondo Beach, Florida; and Jennifer Phillips, Director of Animal Care Services, Orange County, California.
+You work with a coach to choose a project that meets your interests, allows you to demonstrate what you have learned and accomplished as a result of the program, and benefits your community or organization.
+Below are some examples of a Management Application Project provided by Lauren Palmer, assistant city manager, Manhatten, Kansas; Jeff Petry, parking services manager, Eugene, Oregon; Mary Sassi, executive director of Strategic Operations, Redondo Beach, Florida; and Jennifer Phillips, director of Animal Care Services, Orange County, California.

 - James Bennett: Biography